soniajoseph/soniajoseph/_pages/about.md

 Hello!
 My name is Sonia Joseph.
 My primary interest is intelligence from both artificial and biological perspectives.

+Currently, I work as a researcher for the [Stringer Lab](https://www.janelia.org/lab/stringer-lab) at Janelia, and as a ML/NLP research engineer at the search engine startup [NLMatics](https://blogs.nlmatics.com/).

 ## Background

 I studied computer science, computational neuroscience, and literature at Princeton (Class of 2019), and wrote my thesis on natural language processing models for semantic representation in the human brain.
 Previously, I held positions at the [Princeton Neuroscience Institute](https://pni.princeton.edu/), the [Harvard Data Science Initiative](https://datascience.harvard.edu/), and [Ruane, Cunniff, and Goldfarb](https://en.wikipedia.org/wiki/Ruane,_Cunniff_%26_Goldfarb).
-I also worked as a machine learning and natural language processing consultant for startups in the Bay Area.
+I also worked as a machine learning and natural language processing consultant for startups in the Bay Area, and collaborate with [FOR.ai](https://for.ai/), a multi-disciplinary AI research group.

-Currently, I work as a researcher for the [Stringer Lab](https://www.janelia.org/lab/stringer-lab) at Janelia, and as a ML/NLP research engineer at the search engine startup [NLMatics](https://blogs.nlmatics.com/).
-Finally, I collaborate with [FOR.ai](https://for.ai/), a multi-disciplinary AI research group.

 ## About this website